otakuxiang/circle/README.md

 We now provide implementation based on Pytorch and we will soon provide jittor version which is faster for training.
 Please refer to the corresponding folders `jittor/` and `pytorch/` for specific build and running instructions.

+## Citation
+If you find this reposity is useful, please cite our paper:
+Haoxiang Chen, Jiahui Huang, Tai-Jiang Mu, Shi-Min Hu: CIRCLE: Convolutional Implicit Reconstruction and Completion for Large-Scale Indoor Scene.
+ECCV (32) 2022: 506-522